-Madame Speaker and members of the Manitoba Legislature.

-We are gathered on Treaty One Territory and acknowledge that Manitoba is located on the Treaty Territories and ancestral lands of the Anishinaabe, Cree, Ojibway Cree, Inuit, Dakota and Dene Peoples.
+Madam Speaker and members of the Manitoba Legislature, we are gathered on Treaty 1 territory and acknowledge that Manitoba is located on the treaty territories and ancestral lands of the Anishinaabe, Cree, Ojibwe-Cree, Inuit, Dakota and Dene peoples.
 Manitoba is located on the Homeland of the Red River Métis, and we acknowledge that northern Manitoba includes lands that were and are the ancestral lands of the Inuit.

-As Manitoba's 26th Lieutenant Governor, I welcome you to fifth session of the 42nd Legislative Assembly of the Province of Manitoba.
+As Manitoba's 26th Lieutenant Governor, I welcome you to the Fifth Session of the 42nd Legislative Assembly of the Province of Manitoba.

 We express our sincerest sadness on the passing of Her Majesty Queen Elizabeth II.
-Her Majesty's unparalleled lifelong commitment to service and duty throughout the Commonwealth is truly an inspiration to us in this chamber, in our public service, and in our communities.
+Her Majesty's unparalleled, lifelong commitment to service and duty throughout the Commonwealth is truly an inspiration to us in this Chamber, in our public service and in our communities.

 We welcome the ascension of King Charles III to the throne and acknowledge the role of the Crown in Manitoba's history and constitution.

-From his first official visit in 1970 to his most recent in 2014 when he was present in this chamber, His Majesty has had a special relationship with our province.

-The Crown underpins our constitutional relationships with the federal and provincial governments, and Indigenous communities.

-It is a reminder to government that our power to govern rests elsewhere and it is entrusted to elected governments to exercise on behalf of, and in the interest of, the people.
+From his first official visit in 1970 to his most recent in 2014 when he was present in this Chamber, His Majesty has had a special relationship with this province.
+The Crown underpins our constitutional relationships with the federal and provincial governments and Indigenous communities.
+It is a reminder to government that our power to govern rests elsewhere and it is entrusted to elected governments to exercise on behalf of, and in the interests of, the people.

 I also express sincere gratitude to the Honourable Janice Filmon for serving as Manitoba's 25th Lieutenant Governor.
-She served Manitoba with dignity and grace.
+She served Manitoba with dignity and with grace.

 Today, Manitoba is at a crossroads with tremendous potential ahead as we continue these early days of moving beyond the pandemic.
-Signs of recovery surround us as Manitobans literally step out into the world once again with a renewed sense of hope and optimism.

-But significant challenges remain as Manitobans carry the burden of high inflation and cost of living increases, making it difficult for so many to make ends meet.
+Signs of recovery surround us as Manitobans literally step out into the world once again with a renewed sense of hope and of optimism, but significant challenges remain as Manitobans carry the burden of high inflation and cost of living increases, making it difficult for so many to make ends meet.

-Our government's role is to be a help to Manitobans with measures like our Affordability Package, to help families and seniors most in need, with tax relief measures for everyone and with supports for our small business community.
+Our government's role is to be a help to Manitobans with measures like our affordability package, to help families and seniors most in need, with tax relief measures for everyone and with supports for small-business communities.

-Our government's role is also to fight to help our health care community heal with innovative programs and initiatives to shorten wait times for surgical and diagnostic services and supports that rebuild, retain and retrain our network of front line health care professionals who continue to suffer the most.
+Our government's role is also to fight to help our health-care community heal with innovative programs and initiatives to shorten wait times for surgical and diagnostic services and supports that rebuild, retain and retrain our network out front-health-care professionals, who continue to suffer the most.

 Our government also thinks of our young people and our seniors and the tremendous burden they carried through the pandemic.
-Walking alongside them, we will continue to strengthen and expand services in mental health and addictions to ensure that, as a community and a province, we recover together.
+Walking alongside them, we will continue to strengthen and expand services in mental health and addictions to ensure that, as a community and as a province, we recover together.

-Left behind are the vestiges of human suffering that we experience everyday in a violent crime rate that is escalating and must be arrested.
-Working in partnership with so many community organizations dedicated to our sense of safety, our government has said enough is enough as it introduces tough new measures to support police while also addressing on a significant way, the root causes including poverty and homelessness.
+Left behind are the vestiges of human suffering that we experience every day in a violent crime rate that is escalating and must be arrested.
+Working in partnership with so many community organizations dedicated to our sense of safety, our government has said enough is enough as it introduces tough new measures to support police while addressing on a-in a significant way the root causes, including poverty and homelessness.